🍸 Complete Guide to Italian Aperitivo Culture

 Aperitivo Etiquette & Tips

-Essential tips for enjoying aperitivo like a local
+Simple tips to help you enjoy aperitivo in Rome like a local

 Timing is Everything